 Ready to go all-out with the tourism campaign promotions, JNTO has requested a budget of 599 million yen (US$7.4 million).
 Promotion plans include putting focus on Philippines, Vietnam, and Indonesia; establishing an Indonesian office; and facilitation of multiple-entry visas for Indonesian, Thai and Malaysian travelers.

 As part of the ASEAN community, Singapore is also expected to benefit from this.
-Most likely, the demand for Singapore to Japan flights will be higher.
+Most likely, the demand for Singapore to Tokyo flights will be higher.
 Subsequently, it is possible that flight booking would be made easier for many travelers.
 After all, Japan is a pristine destination which many Singaporeans would love to visit.

 This Visit Japan campaign is expected to not just double the number of arrivals from Southeast Asian countries.
 It is also deemed to assist in the enhancement of diplomatic ties between Japan and the ASEAN nations.